U.S. SEC sues over Heinz option trading before buyout

 In March 2011, Berkshire struck a deal to buy chemical company Lubrizol for $9 billion.
 Less than three weeks later, Berkshire said Buffett lieutenant David Sokol was resigning and disclosed he had been buying Lubrizol shares while pushing Buffett to acquire the company.
 The SEC dropped a probe into Sokol's trading earlier this year.

 The suit is Securities and Exchange Commission v.
 Certain Unknown Traders in the Securities of H.J.
 Heinz Co, U.S. District Court, Southern District of New York, No. 13-1080.
-(Reporting by Jonathan Stempel and Bernard Vaughan.; Writing by Ben Berkowitz.; Editing by Andre Grenon, Mary Milliken, Gary Hill)
+(Reporting by Jonathan Stempel and Bernard Vaughan.; Writing by Ben Berkowitz.; Editing by Leslie Adler, David Gregorio Tim Dobbyn and Andre Grenon)